Emergence of Krylov complexity through quantum walks: An exploration of the quantum origins of complexity

 Generally the growth of an operator can be captured by tree graphs whose vertices have a fixed degree q.
 We can then consider the graph that catalogs all the different ways an operator can grow, or equivalently all the generations of tree graphs, as the generator of time evolution.
+Note that this concerns a single instantiation of the model and not an ensemble average, although in the large N limit the SYK model is self-averaging \cite{Rosenhaus:2018dtp}.
 This is precisely how the SYK Hamiltonian can be brought into the form of (\ref{SYK graph Hamiltonian}).
 It turns out that this kind of graph has a relatively simple structure related to the Fuss-Catalan numbers, which we will explore in detail below.
 While, this was already partially investigated in \cite{Roberts:2018mnp}, the relationship with the Fuss-Catalan numbers was not explicit so making this connection here clarifies a lot of the combinatorial properties involved.